majidsadri/direct_index/README.md

     python investment_planning_tool.py
     ```

 The script will output an investment plan, detailing the number of shares to buy for each stock based on the current investment strategy and market data.

+## Correlation Calculation with S&P 500

+This project includes functionality to calculate the correlation between individual S&P 500 stocks and the S&P 500 index itself.
+The goal is to identify stocks that closely mimic the trends of the S&P 500, enabling the creation of a portfolio that reflects the overall market performance.

+### Overview

+The process consists of several key steps:

+- **Data Collection**: Utilizes the `yfinance` library to fetch historical stock prices for the S&P 500 index and individual S&P 500 stocks, focusing on adjusted close prices over a specific period.
+- **Correlation Analysis**: Calculates the Pearson correlation coefficient between the daily returns of individual stocks and the S&P 500, identifying stocks whose movements are most similar to the index.
+- **Stock Selection**: Selects the top 10 stocks with the highest correlation to the S&P 500 index for portfolio construction, aiming to mirror the index's performance as closely as possible.
+- **Implementation Details**: Includes fetching data, calculating daily returns, analyzing correlations, and selecting top correlated stocks.
+The code is designed with error handling to manage potential issues during data fetching.

 ## Customization